-It is a simple and direct service which is what keeps the costs down.
+It is a simple and direct service that keeps costs down.
 This simple, affordable, ‘no-fuss’ cremation option is proving a growth trend in the cremation sector.
 It had been a steadily growing trend, and the pandemic only exacerbated the demand.

-How the rising costs of gas, cremation permits, and emission regulation may continue to affect cremation prices.
+How the rising costs of gas, cremation permits, and emission regulations may continue to affect cremation prices.

-The cost of gas is another factor that could impact cremation prices in 2021.
-According to a report from Met Group in 2020 forecasting natural gas prices from 2020 to 2025, we are likely to see a rise in price from 2021 due to a few factors.
+The cost of gas is another factor that could impact cremation prices in 2024.
+According to a report from Met Group in 2020 forecasting natural gas prices from 2020 to 2025, we are likely to see a rise in price due to a few factors.

 - The continuing coronavirus pandemic